Good morning, Cherry Class!

 PE with Joe Wicks: https://www.youtube.com/watch?v=Na1rzigYlSU

-Today, we’re doing some more multiplication and division.
+Today, we’re doing some more work on fractions.

 Click the link: https://whiterosemaths.com/homelearning/year-3/

 Summer Term – Week 8 (w/c 15 June)

 Lesson 4 – Problem solving with fractions.

 Next, open up this task sheet and have a go at answering the questions.